olegoseev/slideshow/README.md

 # Example

-Here is an [example](https://github.com/olegoseev/slideshow/tree/master/example) of the slideshow.
+Here is an live [example](https://olegoseev.github.io/slideshow/) of the slideshow.